mmakonyela/GALUP/training/1_lu/modules/module3.md

 the subject of the model.
 Each criterion identified should be instrumental in reaching the overall goal of the model.
-For example, if we want to locate a suitable site for an orchard, we might consider four criteria:
+For example, if we want to locate a suitable site for a crop field, we might consider four criteria:

 - Soil permeability